 ‘Should we elope?’
 You might be asking this question if you can’t see yourselves having a traditional wedding.
 Maybe you’re starting to second guess planning a big celebration because you’re feeling overwhelmed by expectations and obligations.
 Or maybe you feel like current events are conspiring against your wedding plans and you JUST WANT TO BE MARRIED ALREADY (because you can always elope now and party later).

 Historically, elopements were hurried marriages conducted in secret to escape family objections.
 The modern equivalent is much less dramatic, but no less romantic!
-The modern version of eloping is having an intimate wedding ceremony anywhere in the world with at least two witnesses.
+To elope is to have an intimate wedding ceremony anywhere in the world with at least two witnesses.
 The focus is entirely on the couple and the act of getting married, whether it’s at a courthouse or on a clifftop!

 If you’re considering an elopement, this is your definitive guide to all the pros and cons.